-Coverage Levels and Price Election, Choices by Varietal Groups
+Coverage Levels and Price Election, Choices by Varietal Type

-In Idaho, Oregon and Washington, an insured may select one price election and one coverage level for each grape varietal group specified in the Special Provisions.
+In Idaho, Oregon and Washington, an insured may select one price election and one coverage level for each grape type specified in the Special Provisions.
 However, if an insured elects the CAT level of insurance for any varietal group, that level of coverage and price will be applicable to all insured grapes in the county.

-Price Elections are the price of compensation paid per ton in the event of a loss.
+Price elections are the price of compensation paid per ton in the event of a loss.
 For current prices, please contact your insurance agent.
-Price elections for each varietal group are not required to have the same percentage relationship to the maximum price offered by us for each varietal group (for example, if the insured chooses 100 percent of the maximum price election for one varietal group, they may choose 80 percent of the maximum price election for all other varietal groups).
+Price elections for each type are not required to have the same percentage relationship to the maximum price offered by us for each type (for example, if the insured chooses 100 percent of the maximum price election for one type, they may choose 80 percent of the maximum price election for all other types).